 This method could be used when the oil filter is difficult to grip or locate.
 Depending on your choice of oil filter cap wrench.

-The first type fits directly on the top of the oil filter, gripping the filter so it can be loosened, while the second type is used for paper oil filters inside it.
+The first type fits directly on the top of the oil filter, gripping it so it can be loosened, while the second type is used for paper oil filters inside it.

-• Then spray the base of the oil filter with some WD-40 to help to loosen it.
+- Then, spray the base of the oil filter with some WD-40 to help loosen it.

 Helpful Tips While Changing Your Oil Filter.